Moray and Wolf Eels: Interesting Fish Facts

 - At least some moray eels visit cleaning stations.
 These are areas where an eel allows certain fish and shrimp to pick parasites off its body.
 The eel's visitors get food and the eel gets a cleaning, so everyone benefits (except the parasite).

-- Because morays often open their mouths very wide during respiration, people who don't know how moray eels breathe sometimes think that the fish are being aggressive and are preparing to bite.
+- Because a moray often opens its mouth very wide during respiration, people who don't know how the fish breathes sometimes think that it's preparing to bite when they see it.

 Japanese Dragon Moray Eel